NateBaldwinDesign/principles/README.md

-# Axiom Typescale
+# Principle
+### Design System Starter Toolkit
 > *Create typographically proportional interfaces based on design principles*

 [Build Status](https://travis-ci.com/NateBaldwinDesign/principles.svg?token=URhNXWWxqVjisSnKyjxL&branch=master)

-This toolset allows you to incorporate design principles throughout your entire web interface.
+This toolkit allows you to incorporate design principles throughout your entire web interface.
 Type is scaled in ems, with responsive headlines with a proportional baseline grid.

 Axiom builds stylesheets based on a single JSON file `config.json`.
 Principles of design can be easily entered by designers, which are then incorporated as SASS variables and mixins.